aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Home AC  Dc Power Management/readme.md

 🔴 **Hardware or firmware fully tested but not working.** <br>
 A red circle means the hardware electronics or the firmware programming code was fully tested, and found some kind of critical error or fault.
 This means the electronics or firmware code cannot be used in a vehicle.

-⌛ **Hardware Design / firmware programming not started.** <br>
+⌛ **Hardware Design/firmware programming not started.** <br>
-The hour glass means the hardware electronics or the firmware programming hasn't started.
+The hourglass means the hardware electronics or the firmware programming hasn't started.
 Most likely because is waiting for the necessary test components needed for reverse engineering and also engineering of the new open solution.

 🆕 **New updated contents** <br>
 The new icon means the link next to it was recently updated with new contents

 💬  **Comments on the Discussion page** <br>
-The comments icon means there are usefeul and even new comments on the [discussions page](https://github.com/aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/discussions) important for what you are seeing or reading.
+The comments icon means there are useful and even new comments on the [discussions page](https://github.com/aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/discussions) important for what you are seeing or reading.

 <br />
 <br />